 What you should do depends on how much you rely on your website to make actual money.
 DDoS attacks are not dangerous from a security point of view, the worst case scenario is that your website will be offline for a couple of days.

-If this is a headache and an inconvenience but not the end of the world I think it’s ok to turn a blind eye.
-In case you don’t already, I do recommend decent hosting.
+If this is a headache and an inconvenience but not the end of the world I think it’s OK to turn a blind eye.
+In case you don’t already, I do recommend managed hosting.
 There is no way you’ll be protected with a shared hosting account and many high-quality companies offer cheap VPS solutions.

-Hosts like Kinsta do everything in their power to put a specialized service like Cloudflare in front of your site, put you on a different IP and other methods which help ease the attack.
+Hosts like Kinsta do everything in their power to put a specialized service like Cloudflare or Sucuri in front of your site, put you on a different IP, and other methods which help ease the attack.

 If your website is your primary money-maker, or you have a seasonal side-business which you rely on, it may be worth investing in decent DDoS protection year round or just for the seasonal month(s).
-Right now it seems that the best protection against DDoS is Cloudflare.
+Right now it seems that the best protection against DDoS is Cloudflare and Sucuri.

 DDoS is annoying because it’s simply pointless.
 No data is stolen, nothing is gained from the attacker’s point of view.
 The only reason someone would perform a DDoS attack is someone paying them to do so to hinder a competitor for example.
 An effective DDoS attack requires investment in resources, otherwise, it would bounce off simple protective measures.